fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 pytest mostly in passing, with the exception of conftest.py, which I covered quite

-thoroughly in Chapter 5, Plugins, on page 97.
-In this chapter, we’ll take a
+thoroughly in Lab 5, Plugins, on page 97.
+In this lab, we’ll take a

 look at the configuration files that affect pytest, discuss how pytest changes